 Or at least they have the head of a big Icee Bear representing Bear Bryant; the fluffy chub of the Icee Bear seems to have been traded for a crimson jumpsuit.

 Where did the head come from—did Johnny Musso jack some kid working a summer job at the mall?—and did Icee know that its mascot (head) had been decap-appropriated by the University of Alabama in service to The Bahr?
-(And could not they find a Hamm’s Beer Bear costume?
+(And could they not find a Hamm’s Beer Bear costume?
 Seems like that might have been more thematically / biographically consistent.)
 Who knows… we’ve been talking in our Robert Stack voice long enough with this stuff.
 It’s time for Bama fans to dig into their own nightmarish heritage.
 (Tell Sela Ward we said “hey!”)